 Having a smile that you are confident with can make a huge difference in your happiness.
-Braces can help you achieve the smile of your dreams, and meeting with your orthodontist at Reddick Orthodontics is the first step to helping you finally smile with confidence.
+Braces can help you achieve the smile of your dreams, and meeting with your orthodontist at Melbourne Orthodontics is the first step to helping you finally smile with confidence.
 Braces are a tried-and-true method for correcting teeth placement and improving your smile.
 While there are many different options in braces, the most common option remains the traditional braces, which utilize a dental glue called bonding cement to affix the actual braces components to the teeth.

 About Dental Glue

 Traditional braces help to correct teeth position and improve smiles by semi-permanently affixing to the teeth with an incredibly sturdy glue.
 This glue is designed to stay in place for months to years, holding the wire structure of the braces firmly to the teeth while the braces are gradually adjusted to help correct your smile.
 While there have been plenty of advancements over the past several decades, the use of glue is one thing that remains the same.
 The glue is specially designed to bond directly to the enamel of the teeth, and is carefully and completely washed off of the teeth once the braces are removed.
 When you get braces from your Melbourne, Fl orthodontist, Dr. Reddick will ensure that the glue is placed on the teeth carefully and removed fully at the end of your treatment, leaving you with a straightened smile and no residue or staining from the glue.

 Dental glue is specifically designed for oral use.
 While it is not meant to be swallowed, the glue is non-toxic and is designed to help support the teeth during dental work.
 In addition to its use with orthodontics, dental glue is occasionally used for dental fillings.